Our admissions process for children starting nursery and the main school.

 Parents can apply for up to six primary schools in Hackney including neighbouring boroughs.
 If you want your child considered for our school, you will need to apply using the on-line application form.
 This is available from 1st September for admission to the following academic year.
 The form will be processed by Hackney Learning Trust.
 Early registration does not give priority as the closing date is the 15 January of the year of admission.

-For more information on how to apply and the how the admission process works, please go to the Hackney Learning Trust website.
+For more information on how to apply and the how the admission process works, please go to the Hackney Education website.
 Orchard Primary School has a published admission of 90 places.

 Where there are more applications than places available, the following criteria will be used to decide which children will be allocated places.